CrossOmics/Lotus/docs/api/api_module.rst

 Overview
 --------

 The Lotus API module is a Flask-based REST API that wraps Lotus workflows for web applications.
-It provides HTTP endpoints for:

-- Data upload and management
-- Preprocessing workflows
-- Clustering analysis
-- Visualization generation
-- Differential expression analysis
-- Core analysis
-- Session management
+It provides HTTP endpoints for data upload and management, preprocessing workflows, clustering analysis, visualization generation, differential expression analysis, core analysis, and session management.

 **Important:** This module is designed for web applications (Flask REST API), not for direct Python function calls.
 For Python programming, use ``lotus.workflows`` instead.